FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 # ELIMU MKONONI

+- Looking forward to committing that s3 and youtube upload set up successfully!

 # WHAT WE SOLVE

 - Where we help learners carry out their revision for the units that they are taking in school.